 - site cleanliness permit

 - dumpster placement permit

 - pool table license

 Of course, once you have obtained all the necessary licenses, your responsibilities do not end there.
-In addition to keeping up with the renewal of existing licenses and permits, your business may also experience changes—such as moving to a new location in town or changing its corporate structure—which could require new or amended licenses.
+In addition to keeping up with the renewal of existing licenses and permits, your business may also experience changes — such as moving to a new location in town or changing its corporate structure — which could require new or amended licenses.
 Or, your state or local government could introduce new business requirements.
-Be sure to appoint someone to keep track of all renewals and events that trigger license amendments so that your restaurant can [remain in compliance].
+Be sure to appoint someone to keep track of all renewals and events that trigger license amendments so that your restaurant can remain compliant.

 Consequences of operating without necessary licenses and permits

 Restaurant businesses operating without the appropriate permits or with an expired permit are subject to both state and local penalties.
 Penalties range from fines, cease and desist orders, and even criminal penalties, such as jail time and probation.
 Many cities, counties, and state health departments have partnered with third-party agencies for enforcement of business licensing compliance while also utilizing onsite food and health safety inspections to confirm licensing compliance.
 With such severe penalties, it is crucial that restaurant businesses obtain and maintain the appropriate licenses.